With the second half of November rapidly approaching,

 How To Win NaNo: A Writing Podcast

 How to Win NaNo, hosts Kristina Horner and Liz Leo offer a no-nonsense guide to writing a novel in 30 days.
 Each week they share their personal tips, tricks and other things they've learned over a decade of consecutive NaNoWriMo wins.
+Click here to listen.

 Write or Die is a weekly podcast that aims to share the real stories of what it takes to become an author.
 Guests include Leigh Bardugo, Tiffany D. Jackson and Helen Hoang, all sharing their often gritty, sometimes infuriating, always inspiring roads to success.
+Click here to listen.

 Grammar Girl: Quick & Dirty Tips for Better Writing

 During NaNo, sometimes all you need are some quick tips on how to get through writing a conclusion, why you probably shouldn't use the word "literally" and whether it's "baited" breath or "bated" breath.

 PW Kids Cast a listen.
 Hosted by Publishers Weekly children's editor Emma Kantor, the podcast shares interviews with some of the biggest and best YA authors — think Roshani Chokshi, Maurene Goo and A.S.
 King — as they talk about their books and their writing lives.
+Click here to listen.

 88 Cups of Tea is for creative writers looking for guidance in their storytelling journey and connection to a community.
 The podcast explores important conversations like how to overcome rejections, tips for querying, and crafting advice (especially relevent for NaNo participants!) along with evergreen advice for fostering healthy creative habits.
+Click here to listen.

 The Worried Writer, host Sarah Painter offers tools and techniques to transform your writing life from one of stress to creative flow, and gets advice from bestselling authors about getting the work done.
+Click here to listen.

 First Draft: A Dialogue on Writing

 First Draft: A Dialogue on Writing is a weekly show featuring in-depth interviews with fiction, non-fiction, essay, and poetry writers — including recent guests Téa Obreht and Laila Lalami.
 Hosted by Mitzi Rapkin, the podcast seeks to celebrate creative writing while discussing authors' work, their craft, and the literary arts.
+Click here to listen.

 Helping Writers Become Authors

 Helping Writers Become Authors podcast since 2009, so there is a treasure trove of advice just waiting to be absorbed.
 Weiland discusses everything from crafting a backstory to steering clear of info-dumps in writing.
 If you've hit any kind of technical roadblock during NaNo, there is an episode here that will help you get past it.
+Click here to listen.

 The Writership Podcast, hosted by Leslie Watts and Clark Chamberlain, focuses in specifically on figuring out how to edit a manuscript, polishing everything from world-building and setting to your characters' internal journey.
+Click here to listen.